 Race and Equity Action Plan

-Currently under-development is the agency’s first Race and Equity Action Plan (REAP).
-The REAP is an action plan that fulfills the agency’s commitment to the equity statement.
-The REAP will include actions that implement the equity statement across Alameda CTC’s diverse functions and workplan.
+Alameda CTC adopted its first Race and Equity Action Plan (REAP) at its December 1, 2022 Commission meeting.
+The REAP is an action plan that begins to fulfill the agency’s commitment to the equity statement and includes actions that implement the equity statement across Alameda CTC’s diverse functions and workplan.